Kedonp/Data-Cleaning-in-SQL-Project/README.md

 ## Goals
 - Keep a backup of the original data before making changes
-- Find and remove duplicate rows
+- Find and remove duplicate data
 - Fix inconsistent values (like company names, countries, and industries)
 - Change date values from text into proper date format
 - Handle null and blank values